-English Football League: Carabao Cup Final Winners List, Past EFL Cup Champions since 1961.
+English Football League history: Carabao Cup Final Winners List, Past EFL Cup Champions since 1961.

-– only Liverpool has clinched the most titles of Football League cup (known as Carabao Cup, or EFL Cup), 9th-time Carabao Cup title winners.
+– Only Liverpool has clinched the most titles of Football League cup (known as Carabao Cup, or EFL Cup), 10th-time Carabao Cup title winners behind Manchester City 9th times.

 #ManUtd #MUFC #NUFC #Mancity #Liverpool #Chelsea